Naww137/ADAM/docs/source/usage.rst

 :code:`pip install git+https://github.com/Naww137/ADAM`

-If a new version of ADAM has been release, you can update ADAM by running:
+If a new version of ADAM has been released, you can update ADAM by running:

 :code:`pip install --upgrade git+https://github.com/Naww137/ADAM`